RiazBhuiyanX/python-metrics-engine/README.md

 ---

+### 8. Dependency Integration (C++/Go) and Performance

+- I would identify performance-critical components (e.g., metrics calculation, complex signal generation) and rewrite them using **C++ or Go**.
+- This would significantly improve runtime efficiency, directly addressing performance scaling for larger datasets.

+---

+### 9. CI/CD Parameterization

+- I would externalize all strategy parameters (windows, thresholds, and stop-loss ratios) into a configuration file (e.g., YAML/JSON) to enable easy **CI/CD** integration and automated testing.

+---

+### 10. Logging and Monitoring

+- I would implement a structured **logging system** (e.g., using Python's logging `module`) instead of simple `print()` statements.
+- This is crucial for easier **debugging in production/service environments**.

+---

 ### 📦 Final Thought

 This challenge helped me focus on **clarity over complexity**, and to prioritize **capital preservation, interpretability, and reactivity**.
 With more time, I’d go deeper in market modeling — but even in this limited context, I believe the design choices demonstrate a deliberate and structured approach to trading system design.

-## 🐞 Challenges & Bugs I Solved
+## 🐞 Key Problem-Solving Challenges

-Building this project wasn’t a straight line — it took a lot of trial, error, and iteration.
+## Building this project wasn’t a straight line — it took a lot of trial, error, and iteration.
 Below are some real issues I ran into and how I resolved them along the way:

+### 1. CLI Integration for Automation (Fixed)

+The initial engine was hard-coded.
+I refactored `simulate.py` to be controlled via **command-line arguments** (`argparse`), allowing targeted execution of strategies and modes.
+This was crucial to prepare the engine for **automated testing in CI/CD environments**.

 ---

+### 2. API Reliability & Error Handling (Fixed)

+The initial design did not account for network failures. **FIX:** I implemented robust **Error Handling** (`try...except`) in the data fetching module to gracefully handle external API communication errors, ensuring the system remains stable under network uncertainty.

+---

-### 1. Timeframe Confusion & Too-Short Testing Windows
+### 3. Timeframe Confusion & Too-Short Testing Windows

 In my first attempt, I started with **1-minute candles** and a simple mean reversion strategy (using a ±0.5% threshold) in All-In mode.
 That gave me only about **3 hours of market data** to play with, which in hindsight was almost useless.
 The results were super noisy and unstable — too few trades, happening too fast, and basically no meaningful insights.